intel/container-experience-kits-demo-area/demo/README.md

 EOF'
 ```

-Coordinator explain regarding the mode 3 importance in Mutlus.
+Coordinator explain regarding the mode 3 importance in Multus.
 Please notice that this `net-attach-def` is not having `config`

 ```
 $ cat 01-mode3-net.yaml